toromi-hearts-2/toromi-hearts-2/README.md

 Stop using Carrds and social media for your information.
 They aren't verified medical sources.
 They aren't medical journals.

 Rentry with medical sources: https://rentry.co/DID-Research
+***

-My alters only play this game to have something running in the background. **They have no intent on interacting with you unless you're in my PT party.**
+My alters only play this game to have something running in the background.
+They don't want to interact with you unless you're a friend of mine. **Leave me alone.**